IIIF/api/source/auth/2.0/index.md

 When a Content Resource is its own probe service, it is requested via HEAD and there is no JSON body.
 This means the degraded access flow is not available, because there's no information to distinguish between the second and third cases above.
 The `location` property of the probe response is equivalent to an HTTP Location header, but this header won't be seen by the client.

-For IIIF Image Services, where the info.json is it's own probe service, the behavior is identical to the above, and when required, the `location` property is included: <!-- https://iiif-auth2-server.herokuapp.com/img/02_gauguin.jpg/info.json -->
+For IIIF Image Services, where the info.json is its own probe service, the behavior is identical to the above, and when required, the `location` property is included: <!-- https://iiif-auth2-server.herokuapp.com/img/02_gauguin.jpg/info.json -->

 {% include api/code_header.html %}
 ```json-doc